Harry Moss Traquair: Early life

-Harry was educated at Edinburgh Academy then studied Medicine and at Edinburgh University.
+Traquair was educated at Edinburgh Academy then studied Medicine and at Edinburgh University.
 As an undergraduate he developed tuberculosis which troubled him throughout his later life.
 He graduated MB ChM with first class honours in 1901.
 One year later he took the Diploma in Public Health (DPH) and this was followed by a period of postgraduate study at the University of Halle in Germany.

 He obtained the degree of Doctor of Medicine (MD) from Edinburgh University in 1903 and in the following year he became a Fellow of the Royal College of Surgeons of Edinburgh (FRCSEd).

 In 1905 he went to South Africa where he spent some three and a half years working as a general practitioner at Ventersburg in the Orange Free State.
 Here he married Beatrix Nairn in 1906.